RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 3. ✅ Backtesting Framework (10a-backtesting-framework.md)
 4. ✅ Notification Service (11a-notification-service.md)

+### API Integration with Business Logic (May 2025)
+- Created service layer to connect API endpoints to business logic
+- Implemented service connectors for backtest, strategy, auth, and user management
+- Added conversion between API models and business logic models
+- Implemented proper error handling and validation
+- Created a clean separation between API handlers and business logic
+- Used a service provider pattern to manage service dependencies
+- Created a main entry point for the API server with proper service initialization
+- Added middleware for logging and error recovery

 ### Recent Achievements
+- Connected API endpoints to business logic with a service layer
+- Implemented service connectors for backtest, strategy, auth, and user management
+- Created a main entry point for the API server with proper service initialization
 - Implemented strategy factory for managing trading strategies
 - Added Huma integration for OpenAPI documentation
 - Created comprehensive API documentation with interactive UI